SoborawinThoy/Google-Data-Analytics-Capstone-Case-Study-/README.md

 **Act:**

-For my capstone project as part of the Google Data Analytics Certificate, I will analyze the World Happiness Report dataset, sourced from [Kaggle](available at https://www.kaggle.com/datasets/unsdsn/world-happiness).
+For my capstone project as part of the Google Data Analytics Certificate, I will analyze the World Happiness Report dataset, sourced from Kaggle (available at https://www.kaggle.com/datasets/unsdsn/world-happiness).
 This dataset not only provides happiness scores for various countries but also includes their GDP, Freedom, and Corruption scores.
 My aim is to identify the happiest country and assess its suitability for business operations.

 I will utilize a combination of tools, including Microsoft Excel, SQL, and Microsoft PowerPoint, throughout this project.
 The project's stakeholders will encompass government organizations and family members.
 The intended audience for my findings comprises citizens and prospective global business ventures looking to expand their operations.